automl/ConfigSpace/docs/source/quickstart.rst

 `ridge regression <http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html>`_,
 which has only one floating hyperparameter :math:`\alpha`.

 The first step is always to create a :class:`~ConfigSpace.configuration_space.ConfigurationSpace` object.
 All the hyperparameters and constraints will be added to this object.

 >>> import ConfigSpace as CS
 >>> cs = CS.ConfigurationSpace(seed=1234)

-The hyperparameter :math:`\alpha` is choosen to have floating point values from 0 to 1.
+The hyperparameter :math:`\alpha` is chosen to have floating point values from 0 to 1.

 >>> import ConfigSpace.hyperparameters as CSH
 >>> alpha = CSH.UniformFloatHyperparameter(name='alpha', lower=0, upper=1)